 Designing and installing a typical residential solar system doesn’t stop at choosing the right solar panels and inverter/battery brands.
-Before a PV system can be installed, commissioned, approved and energized, homeowners or installers must submit permit plan sets to both local building departments and applicable utility that comply with local AHJ requirements and applicable codes such as National Electrical Code (NEC 2023), International Building Code (IBC 2021), IMC 2021, IPC 2021 others.
+Before a PV system can be installed, commissioned, approved and energized, homeowners or installers must submit a typical solar permit plan sets to both local building departments and applicable utility that comply with local AHJ requirements and applicable codes such as National Electrical Code (NEC 2023), International Building Code (IBC 2021), International Mechanical Code (IMC 2021), International Plumbing Code (IPC 2021) others.

-At ROSEC Solar, we specialize in creating complete, NEC-compliant solar permit plans within quick turnarounds that streamline the permitting process and help ensure projects are approved the first time.
+At ROSEC Solar, we specialize in creating complete, NEC-compliant solar permit plans within quick turnarounds that streamline the permitting processes and helps in expediting it.
 In this blog, we’ll walk you through some of the typical AHJ requirements for residential solar permit plans —page by page—and explain why each section is critical in ensuring approval from both building department and utility right the first time.

 Why NEC Compliance Matters for Solar Permit Plans?

 National Electrical Code (NEC-2023) is the benchmark for safe electrical design and installation in the United States.
 When it comes to solar photovoltaic (PV) systems, the NEC provides rules for everything from conductor sizing to grounding, setbacks & clearances, rapid shutdown requirements and much more.
-Submitting a plan set that demonstrates NEC compliance not only fulfils AHJ requirements but also ensures your solar installation is safe and future-proof.
+Submitting a code-complaint plan set not only fulfils AHJ requirements but also ensures your solar installation is safe and future-proof.

 A Page-by-Page Look at an NEC-Compliant Solar Permit Plan Set